steffendx/GoNorthWiki/Aika.md

  * **Check pick quest value**: Allows you to pick a quest and check a value of the quest
  * **Check quest state**: Allows you to pick a quest and check the state of the quest
  * **Check npc alive state**: Allows you to pick a npc and check if the npc is alive or dead
  * **Check game time**: Allows you check if the current game time is before or after a specified time.
+If your project is not using a 24 hour day, you can change this in the [Project Config](/steffendx/GoNorth/wiki/Project-Config).
  * **Check player distance to quest marker**: Allows you to pick a quest marker and specify a distance to which the player needs to be.
 This way you can specify a certain point the player needs to be or maybe is not allowed to leave.
  * **Check player skill value**: Checks the value of a skill the player can cast.
 You can pick the skill using a dialog and specify the value condition.
  * **Player can use skill**: Checks if the player can use a skill
  * **Player can not use skill**: Checks if the player can not use a skill
+ * **Check random value**: Allows you to compare a random value to a certain value using different operators.
+This can be used if you want to add some varity in a quest.
+ * **Check daily routine event is disabled**: Checks if a daily routine event of an npc is disabled.
+You can pick the daily routine by searching for the npc and then expanding it to select the daily routine.
+ * **Check daily routine event is active**: Checks if a daily routine event of an npc is enabled.
+You can pick the daily routine by searching for the npc and then expanding it to select the daily routine.

 On the right of each condition you will find the following icons:
  * **Arrows**: Allows you to rearrange the conditions